polterguy/peeples/help-files/Peeples/03 - Extending the access system.md

 the user's role.

 Finally, it will sort these alphabetically according to their values, making sure any wild card access objects comes before any access objects for specific roles.
+The last point, makes sure access objects explicitly mentioning a role has precedence above wild card access objects.

 When it has done all of the above steps, all that is really left to do, is to check whether or not the last access object in that list is of either type `deny` or `allow`, which determines whether or not the user has access to the object or not.
-And if there are no access objects left, it will return the default value, provided by its caller, which for our above invoation would imply _"false"_.
+And if there are no access objects left, it will return the default value, provided by its caller, which for our above invocation would imply _"false"_.
 If there are any access objects left in our list after the above logic has been evaluated, it will return _"true"_ if the last access object in that list is `allow` and _"false"_ if is is `deny`.